Cowen Lowers Coinbase Global (NASDAQ:COIN) Price Target to $75.00

-Coinbase Global (NASDAQ:COIN) had its price target lowered by investment analysts at Cowen from $85.00 to $75.00 in a research report issued to clients and investors on Friday, Stock Target Advisor reports.
-Cowen’s price objective would suggest a potential upside of 27.51% from the company’s current price.
+Coinbase Global (NASDAQ:COIN) had its target price lowered by Cowen from $85.00 to $75.00 in a report published on Friday, The Fly reports.

-COIN has been the topic of several other reports.
-Wells Fargo & Company started coverage on shares of Coinbase Global in a research report on Thursday, September 29th.
-They issued an “underweight” rating and a $57.00 price objective on the stock.
-BTIG Research lowered their price target on shares of Coinbase Global to $220.00 in a research report on Monday, August 15th.
-JMP Securities lowered their price target on shares of Coinbase Global from $195.00 to $155.00 and set a “market outperform” rating on the stock in a research report on Tuesday, October 11th.
-Compass Point lowered their price target on shares of Coinbase Global from $95.00 to $75.00 in a research report on Wednesday, October 26th.
-Finally, Atlantic Securities raised their price target on shares of Coinbase Global from $54.00 to $67.00 and gave the stock a “neutral” rating in a research report on Tuesday, September 6th.
-Three investment analysts have rated the stock with a sell rating, six have issued a hold rating and sixteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Coinbase Global currently has an average rating of “Moderate Buy” and an average price target of $142.13.
+COIN has been the subject of several other research reports.
+Mizuho decreased their price objective on shares of Coinbase Global from $45.00 to $42.00 and set a neutral rating for the company in a research note on Thursday, July 14th.
+Piper Sandler decreased their price objective on shares of Coinbase Global from $120.00 to $115.00 and set an overweight rating for the company in a research note on Wednesday, August 10th.
+DA Davidson raised their price objective on shares of Coinbase Global from $90.00 to $100.00 and gave the stock a buy rating in a research note on Thursday, August 11th.
+Atlantic Securities raised their price objective on shares of Coinbase Global from $54.00 to $67.00 and gave the stock a neutral rating in a research note on Tuesday, September 6th.
+Finally, Compass Point reduced their target price on shares of Coinbase Global from $95.00 to $75.00 in a research report on Wednesday, October 26th.
+Three equities research analysts have rated the stock with a sell rating, six have given a hold rating and sixteen have assigned a buy rating to the company.
+According to MarketBeat, Coinbase Global presently has a consensus rating of Moderate Buy and a consensus target price of $142.13.

-A number of large investors have recently added to or reduced their stakes in the business.
-Sumitomo Mitsui Trust Holdings Inc. bought a new position in Coinbase Global during the 2nd quarter worth approximately $326,251,000.
-Nikko Asset Management Americas Inc. raised its holdings in Coinbase Global by 34.7% during the 2nd quarter.
-Nikko Asset Management Americas Inc. now owns 6,606,262 shares of the cryptocurrency exchange’s stock worth $312,366,000 after purchasing an additional 1,701,828 shares during the last quarter.
-Vanguard Group Inc. raised its holdings in Coinbase Global by 4.5% during the 1st quarter.
-Vanguard Group Inc. now owns 6,025,188 shares of the cryptocurrency exchange’s stock worth $1,143,942,000 after purchasing an additional 260,538 shares during the last quarter.
-Renaissance Technologies LLC raised its holdings in Coinbase Global by 304.3% during the 2nd quarter.
-Renaissance Technologies LLC now owns 4,253,200 shares of the cryptocurrency exchange’s stock worth $199,985,000 after purchasing an additional 3,201,200 shares during the last quarter.
-Finally, Paradigm Operations LP raised its holdings in Coinbase Global by 45.6% during the 2nd quarter.
-Paradigm Operations LP now owns 3,705,596 shares of the cryptocurrency exchange’s stock worth $174,237,000 after purchasing an additional 1,160,841 shares during the last quarter.
-Institutional investors own 49.31% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Huntington National Bank lifted its stake in shares of Coinbase Global by 346.4% during the first quarter.
+Huntington National Bank now owns 683 shares of the cryptocurrency exchange’s stock worth $130,000 after buying an additional 530 shares during the period.
+Gladstone Institutional Advisory LLC lifted its position in Coinbase Global by 10.5% during the first quarter.
+Gladstone Institutional Advisory LLC now owns 2,638 shares of the cryptocurrency exchange’s stock valued at $501,000 after purchasing an additional 250 shares during the period.
+Brown Advisory Inc. lifted its position in Coinbase Global by 15.2% during the first quarter.
+Brown Advisory Inc. now owns 15,880 shares of the cryptocurrency exchange’s stock valued at $3,015,000 after purchasing an additional 2,093 shares during the period.
+Toronto Dominion Bank lifted its position in Coinbase Global by 25.6% during the first quarter.
+Toronto Dominion Bank now owns 12,627 shares of the cryptocurrency exchange’s stock valued at $2,397,000 after purchasing an additional 2,573 shares during the period.
+Finally, J.W.
+Cole Advisors Inc. lifted its position in Coinbase Global by 39.5% during the second quarter.
+J.W.
+Cole Advisors Inc. now owns 8,594 shares of the cryptocurrency exchange’s stock valued at $404,000 after purchasing an additional 2,432 shares during the period.
+49.31% of the stock is currently owned by institutional investors and hedge funds.

 Coinbase Global Company Profile